 1. Set up counter types

-Component counters are used to track metrics of certain components and the asset itself.
-Using these counters railway organisations are able to implement usage-based maintenance, which is more cost-effective than traditional time-based preventive maintenance.
+Component counters are used to track the metrics of certain components and the asset itself.
+Using these counters, railway organisations are able to implement usage-based maintenance, which is more cost-effective than traditional time-based preventive maintenance.
 Component counters provide statistical data that allows us to predict when a specific usage threshold will be met.

-To create your maintenance plan, you’ll first need to ensure that the counter types you will need are available in Railfleet.
+To create your maintenance plan, you’ll first need to ensure that the counter types you need are available in Railfleet.
 Follow the steps described in the following article to set up counter types for your rolling stock: Set up counter types

 2. Create Operation Groups

-After creating counter types, the next step in setting up your preventive maintenance plan on Railfleet, is creating your operation groups.
+After creating counter types, the next step in setting up your preventive maintenance plan on Railfleet is creating your operation groups.
 This is a collection of operations that are linked to each other, for instance, all your motor maintenance operations.
 To set up your operation groups, head over to the following article: Create operation groups